nvibert/ML-Tutorial/README.md

 - Understand who executed the commands with Tetragon.
 - Prevent data poisoning by adding a network policy?
 - Let's suppose that access to the training machine is compromised.
-- Add a diagram of inter-communications
+- Add a diagram of inter-communications between client and model.
 - Add Hubble UI screenshot.
+- Add Gateway API to introduce a new model.
+Refer back to the failed introduction of Chat GPT5 and the new to bring back Chat GPT 4-o model.
+- Consider swapping MNIST to [Fashionm-Mnist](https://github.com/zalandoresearch/fashion-mnist)